enkomio/ProgramUpdater/README.md

 * The public key of the server
 * The name of the project that must be updated

 The first two information can be retrieved from the output of the server in the previous step.
-We suppose that the update must be installed in the current directory (a very common case if you distribute the updater program togheter with your binary), you can change this value with the _--directory_ argument.
+We suppose that the update must be installed in the current directory (a very common case if you distribute the update program togheter with your binary), if this is not the case you can change this value with the _--directory_ argument.
 You can now run the following command:

 	Updater.exe --project MyApplication --server-uri http://127.0.0.1 --server-key "RUNTNUIAAAABQa5NN74/BqJW7Ial8xj2D/QB32Dj7ZuMOmtfIfo4PiHuXD3QiM6xvOvEZbJ1vQPdjUignHYE7BCLdslEMYbCj4AA8QeSc9v7jc1X5cqKCL1tHaJc+B/MWp8sRXlL6wYUJj4bfcC3p/xEJZXeO/RUsO8gKA4KT0UAXsq0bExWRQr6Ioc="
 	-=[ Program Updater ]=-